SAP/openui5-docs/docs/Data_Binding_68b9644.md

 -   **View models** can be, for example, JSON models that communicate with a corresponding JSON object.
 JSON data can also be edited in the app, but they are not stored - as soon as you refresh the browser or restart the app, the changes are reset.

 Most of the models are client-side models.
 This means that all data is initially loaded to the model when the app is started.
-All actions performed on the data are only executed on the client, and only sent back to the data source when this is triggered by the app.
+All actions performed on the data are only executed on the client, and are only sent back to the data source when this is triggered by the app.
 Client-side models are therefore only recommended for small data sets.

 The OData models \(V2 and V4\) are server-side models, which means that data is provided by a back-end system on demand.
 Filtering, sorting, and paging actions are performed on the server.
 This means, for example, that you don't have to load a complete table on the UI to be able to sort the entries.

 In the view, you bind data by specifying the **binding path** for a control.
 You can use **data types** and **formatters** to validate and format the data on the UI.

 > Note:
-> To learn more about data binding, take this tutorial: [Data Binding](Data_Binding_e531093.md)
+> To learn more about data binding, take this tutorial: [Data Binding](Data_Binding_e531093.md).
 >
 >